Canada Working Holiday Program

 - Is the program open at the moment?

-The 2024 IEC season is now open.
-However, our spots for this season have been filled, and we have closed our waitlist.
-You can sign up for our newsletter here for future updates. - I am already over 30 years old.
+- I am already over 30 years old.
 Am I still eligible to receive a Working Holiday visa?

-For inbound youth participation facilitated through an RO like GO International, the age of participation range is set at 18-35 (inclusive), unless otherwise specified in the MOU between IEC and the RO. - What is the maximum time I will be granted?
+For inbound youth participation facilitated through an RO like Go International, the age of participation range is set at 18-35 (before your 36th birthday), unless otherwise specified in the MOU between IEC and the RO.

-Unfortunately, IRCC decided to end the pilot with GO International and therefore, we won’t be receiving any spots for Brazilian/Ecuadorian citizens in the future. - I have used all my IEC participations available to my country.
+- I have used all my IEC participations available to my country.
 Am I still able to receive another Working Holiday visa?

-Go International does not offer any Young Professional visas.
-However, you are welcome to apply in the Working Holiday (open work permit) category a second time.
-This means, you will not need a job offer from your employer and you are free to change your job on the Working Holiday visa. - I’m already in Canada and I don’t need the orientation and the extra services.
-Do I have to pay for these?
+Go International does not offer any assistance with Young Professional visas.
+However, you could be able to apply for a working holiday visa (open work permit) for an additional participation – if we have RO-sponsored spots available.
+This means, you will not need a job offer from your employer and you are free to change your job on this visa.

-GO International is a Canadian company that operates its own working holiday and volunteer programs in Canada and works with partner organizations around the world to deliver highly recognized work and travel, teach abroad and volunteer abroad programs.
-We are a travel service organization and as such, do not offer visa only packages. - I’m already in Canada.
-Do I have to participate in the orientation?
+Go International is a Canadian company that operates its own working holiday and volunteer programs in Canada and works with partner organizations around the world to deliver highly recognized work and travel, teach abroad and volunteer abroad programs.
+We are a travel service organization and as such, do not offer visa only packages.

 No, the orientation is not mandatory.
 However, it is highly recommended to newcomers to Canada.